Kang Sin-young

-Kang Sin-young (also Kang Sin-yeong, 강신영; born March 20, 1977) is a South Korean judoka, who played for the lightweight category.
+Kang Sin-young (also Kang Sin-yeong, 강신영; born March 20, 1977) is a South Korean judoka, who played in the lightweight category.
 She won a silver medal for her division at the 2008 Asian Judo Championships in Jeju City, and bronze at the 2006 Asian Games in Doha, Qatar.

 Kang represented South Korea at the 2008 Summer Olympics in Beijing, where she competed for the women's lightweight class (57 kg).
-Unfortunately, she lost the first preliminary round match to Brazil's Ketleyn Quadros, who successfully scored a yuko and a te gatame (hand armlock), at the end of the five-minute period.
+She lost the first preliminary round match to Brazil's Ketleyn Quadros, who successfully scored a yuko and a te gatame (hand armlock), at the end of the five-minute period.